-If your PC is equipped with a card reader, you can handle different memory card types.
+Your All-In-One PC is equipped with a card reader, which can read and write on several memory card types.
 The following table refers to the use of the card reader:

 - SD: Secure Digital Memory Card

 - MMC: Multimedia Card

 - SDHC: Secure Digital High Capacity Card

 - MS: Memory Stick

-- PRO: Memory Stick pro
+- PRO: Memory Stick Pro

-For other types of cards, you may need a corresponding adapter (not included in the scope of delivery).
+For other types of cards, you may need a corresponding adapter (not included).